rafelafrance/traiter/README.md

 - Finally, I tried to use a parser combinator library (`pyparsing`) which was a vast improvement in developer time and code clarity but ballooned the run-time by two orders of magnitude.
 My test case of ~75,000 records went from roughly 15 seconds to over 30 minutes to process.

 ## List of traits extracted (so far)
-- Body body mass
 - Total length (aka snout vent length, fork length, etc.)
-- Sex
-- Life stage
-- Testes state
-- Testes size
 - Tail Length
 - Hind foot Length
 - Ear Length
+- Body body mass
+- Life stage
+- Sex
+- Ovaries state & size
+- Testes state & size

 ## Install